Zelleria sphenota

-Zelleria sphenota is a species of moth in the family Yponomeutidae.
+Zelleria sphenota, also known as the mistletoe miner, is a species of moth in the family Yponomeutidae.
 This species is endemic to New Zealand.
 It is classified as "At Risk, Declining'" by the Department of Conservation.

 Taxonomy

 This species was first described by Edward Meyrick in 1889 and named Hofmannia sphenota.
 Meyrick used a specimen he collected from Riccarton Bush in August.
 George Hudson discussed the species in his 1928 book The Butterflies and Moths of New Zealand using the name Zelleria sphenota.
 The holotype specimen of this species is held at the Natural History Museum, London.
 The genus level classification of this moth is currently regarded as unsatisfactory.
 As such the species is also known as Zelleria (s.l.) sphenota.

 Description

 The larvae of this species are green in colour.

 Meyrick described the male adult of the species as follows:

 Distribution

 This species is endemic to New Zealand.
-This species has occurred in Taupo, Nelson, Marlborough Sounds, Mid Canterbury and Southland.
+This species has occurred in Taupō, Nelson, Marlborough Sounds, Mid Canterbury and Southland.
 However it is likely extinct in the North Island.